dagraham/etm-dgraham/README.md

 ### Konnected View {#konnected-view}

 Items with @k konnection links either to or from other items are displayed with a 'k' in the *flags* column of normal views.
-Konnected view only displays such items.
-They are listed in order of their doc_ids and the view similar to other item views, e.g., press 'space' to see the details of the selected item, 'E' to edit the selection and so forth.
-Unlike other item views, pressing 'enter' toggles the display of the 'konnections' of the selected item.
+Konnected view **only** displays items with such konnections.
+They are listed in order of their doc_ids and the view is similar to other item views, e.g., press 'space' to see the details of the selected item, 'E' to edit the selection and so forth.
+Unlike other item views, pressing 'k' toggles the display of the 'konnections' of the selected item.
 This opens a pane at the bottom of the display that shows the list of items with @k links to the selected item, then the selected item itself and finally the list of items with @k links from the selected item.
 This konnections display is also a normal view, e.g., selecting an item and pressing 'space' will display its details.

 This view and the ability to add links between items in *etm* is meant to support the *Zettelkasten* system of note taking.
 The term is German for "slip box" where "slip" is a slip of paper containing a single note.
 These are the essential ideas: